longdog/ai-advent2025/day7/README.md

 ## How it Works

-1. The application runs an interactive console session where you can ask cooking questions
+1. The application runs an interactive console session where you can ask data analysis questions
-2. The AI chef provides recipe suggestions and cooking advice
+2. The AI analyst provides analysis, reports, and visualization advice
-3. Recipes and notes can be stored in LogSeq for future reference
+3. Reports and notes can be stored in LogSeq for future reference

 This project was created using `bun init` in bun v1.2.19.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.